Ashenafi Kebede: Career

 performed in 1968 with the Bulgarian Symphonic orchestra.

 Ashenafi spoke of his physical and mental isolation in the United States during the late 1970s and 1980s.

 Legacy

 Ashenafi died in Tallahassee, Florida, May 8, 1998.

-He left behind a son, Yared Ashenafi and three daughters; Nina Ashenafi Richardson, a judge married to Florida State Representative Curtis B. Richardson.
-Samrawit Ashenafi and Senait Ashenafi who is an actress.
+He left behind a son, Yared Ashenafi and three daughters; Nina Ashenafi Richardson, a judge, married to Tallahassee City Commissioner Curtis B. Richardson; Samrawit Ashenafi; and Senait Ashenafi, an actress.